OliverWalterK/ftx-scraper/README.md

 # ftx-scraper
 AiCore's Scraper Project (FTX)

-I have made a scraper that can loop through all cryptocurrencies found on ftx.com.
+I have made a scraper that can loop through all cryptocurrencies found on http://www.ftx.com/trade/.
-I extract data such as the name, link and price for each cryptocurrency.
+I extract data such as the crypto name, url and price.
 I also take a screenshot of the last 24 hours of traffic.

 This scraper has two methods for either downloading the data locally or uploading the data to a s3 bucket.

-The ftx-scraper has a docker image for uploading the data to the s3 bucket.
+The ftx-scraper has a docker image which can be found here: docker pull walteroli91/ftx-scraper-ec2

+It also had a .yml file in order to monitor containers on prometheus or grafana.

 Unittest
 --------